Independent Legal Advice

 Following the House of Lords’ guidance in the case of Royal Bank of Scotland v Etridge (No 2) and other cases in which a number of borrowers argued successfully that they should not be bound by a loan, guarantee agreement or mortgage because they were not aware of what they were signing up to, it was established that in some circumstances there is a need for a borrower to be advised separately by an independent, qualified legal professional before signing the mortgage or guarantee document.

 Ultimately, it’s a question of consent.
 According to one of the guiding principles set out in Royal Bank of Scotland plc v Etridge (No 2), a lender is put on notice of undue influence if there is a ‘non-commercial’ relationship between the parties borrowing a loan.
 A presumption of undue influence may arise in the context of a close relationship: a parent and child, or husband and wife, for example.
-Where one person uses this close relationship with the other to persuade them to do something that will be to the benefit of the first party but potentially to the detriment of the second, this can be classed as a presumption of undue influence.
+Where one person uses this close relationship with the other to persuade them to do something that will be to the benefit of the first party but potentially harming to the second, this can be classed as a presumption of undue influence.

-Simply put, the lender may require a party involved in a transaction to seek independent Legal Advice so as to provide reassurance that they have not been unduly influenced and understand the nature of the proposed mortgage arrangement or guarantee.
+Simply put, the lender may require a party involved in a transaction to seek independent Legal Advice to provide reassurance that they have not been unduly influenced and understand the nature of the proposed mortgage arrangement or guarantee.
 In doing so, the people signing up to loans, guarantees and other such documents will be less likely to be able to avoid liability by claiming they were not aware of the consequences as their independent legal advisor would have ensured they were fully informed before signing anything.

 That’s why, when a lender asks for someone to give it a ‘personal guarantee’, it can often come with the requirement that the proposed guarantor seeks independent legal advice, to ensure that they are aware of the transaction in question and the full extent of their financial liability.
 When a guarantor or person providing security for a mortgage obtains ILA, a lender receives confirmation that the guarantor freely entered into the guarantee knowing full-well the financial implications, consequences and risks associated with giving the lender a personal guarantee.